 c) On exit

 Sometimes, despite your best efforts, your customers may have missed your free delivery threshold.
 You still have one chance to convince them to purchase: exit-intent overlays.

-Ben Sherman used this technique on their site to amplify their existing free delivery on orders over £100.
+Ben Sherman used this technique on their site to amplify its existing free delivery on orders over £100.
 With 40% of visitors who clicked the overlays purchasing, this is another proven method to use free delivery thresholds to increase your average order values.